Integralist/integralist.co.uk/content/page/resume.md

   **Impact**: The fastly organisation is more approachable and better understood from a technical perspective.

 - **What**: Coordinated wide net of user feedback (both internally and externally).
-  **Why**: To help drive decisions around which API client libraries we should maintain (or which new languages should be supported).
+  **Why**: To help drive decisions around which API client libraries we should maintain (or which new languages to support).
   **Impact**: We have a clearer understanding of where we should focus our resources.

 <div id="impact-buzzfeed"></div>

 > **BuzzFeed**...

-- **What**: worked across multiple teams promoting certain patterns to help reduce our logs (e.g. sampling 2xx's & single-log context middleware for http servers).
+- **What**: worked across different teams promoting certain patterns to help reduce our logs (e.g. sampling 2xx's & single-log context middleware for http servers).
   **Why**: we had started to exceed our cost agreements with our metric/log aggregation provider.
   **Impact**: managed to reach our log production goal, while having the opportunity to work and share ideas with lots of different teams across the org.

-- **What**: I was the sole engineer designing, communicating (via RFC process) and building a global rate limiting feature ([read my post about it](/posts/rate-limiting-at-the-cdn-edge/)) that integrated at various layers of our infrastructure (CDN, Routing + a new 'rate control' service).
+- **What**: I was the sole engineer designing, communicating (via RFC process) and building a global rate limiting feature ([read my post about it](/posts/rate-limiting-at-the-cdn-edge/)) that integrated at different layers of our infrastructure (CDN, Routing + a new 'rate control' service).
   **Why**: teams across the organization were struggling to handle rate limiting within their services and Core Infrastructure (the team I work in) found through user feedback that this would be a valuable task to take on.
-  **Impact**: I was able to release [a feature](/posts/rate-limiting-at-the-cdn-edge/) that provided our organization with DoS level protection at 'the edge' (e.g. reduced load on our internal infrastructure) while decoupling rate limiting logic from our critical path, along with granular client identification context to be more useful than just a simple IP deny list.
+  **Impact**: I was able to release [a feature](/posts/rate-limiting-at-the-cdn-edge/) that provided our organization with DoS level protection at 'the edge' (e.g. reduced load on our internal infrastructure) while decoupling rate limiting logic from our critical path, along with granular client identification context to be more useful than a simple IP deny list.

 - **What**: spent three weeks tackling problem of metric production across ~600 microservices.
-  **Why**: we had run over our allotted threshold **Impact**: we saved the company a huge chunk of money (~$40k)! also we educated ourselves greatly on how our provider determines 'custom metrics' and how to better utilize distribution metrics over standard histograms.
+  **Why**: we had run over our allotted threshold **Impact**: we saved the company ~$40k!
+We also educated ourselves greatly on how our provider determines 'custom metrics' and how to better use distribution metrics over standard histograms.

-- **What**: wrote Python script that parsed any metrics produced by our ~600 microservices and cross-referenced them against our ~1000 dashboards and ~1000 monitors to identify which metrics were actually being utilized.
+- **What**: wrote Python script that parsed any metrics produced by our ~600 microservices and cross-referenced them against our ~1000 dashboards and ~1000 monitors to identify which metrics were actually used.
-  **Why**: in the face of the Covid-19 pandemic we needed to reduce our metric costs and this was one of many steps to achieve that goal.
+  **Why**: in the face of the Covid-19 pandemic we needed to reduce our metric costs.
-  **Impact**: multiple teams were able to run the script to quickly and efficiently identify metrics that were unused and gave them direct links to the various monitors and dashboards (and even the specific graphs within those dashboards).
+  **Impact**: teams were able to run the script to efficiently identify unused metrics, and it provided direct links to the relevant monitors and dashboards (and even the specific graphs within those dashboards).

 - **What**: Implemented 'graceful shutdown' within shared libraries for HTTP servers written in Go/Python.
   **Why**: EC2 updates (for servers we manage under ECS) were causing containerized services to fail.
-  **Impact**: The use of graceful shutdowns meant in-flight requests had time to complete once a SIGTERM was issued to the service by EC2.
+  **Impact**: The use of graceful shutdowns meant in-flight requests had time to complete once receiving a SIGTERM to the service by EC2.

 ### 2019

 - **What**: Created an RFC for an updated Disaster Recovery plan.
   **Why**: Our 'Plan Z' (static rendering) approach wasn't clear to some teams/influencers.
-  **Impact**: Summarized our current disaster recovery approach (i.e. in most cases relying on serve-stale) and highlighted the ways we were building confidence in our Plan Z approach by smoke testing the behaviours regularly.
-As well as documenting possible active:active CDN approaches where an alternative provider supports a programmatic edge similar to Fastly.
+  **Impact**: Summarized our current disaster recovery approach (i.e. in most cases relying on serve-stale) and highlighted the ways we were building confidence in our Plan Z approach by smoke testing the behaviours on a regular basis.
+As well as documenting possible active:active CDN approaches where an alternative provider supports a programmatic edge comparable to Fastly.

 - **What**: Refactored and rewrote our static rendering 'disaster recovery' edge logic/process.
   **Why**: Modifications to our VCL for serving custom error pages from the edge had broken legacy DR logic that would attempt to pull error pages from AWS S3.
   **Impact**: Improved maintainability, understanding, effectiveness, resilience.

-- **What**: Consolidated various debug headers and query parameters.
+- **What**: Consolidated different debug headers and query parameters.
-  **Why**: As the list of services along a request path increased (various proxies were introduced) the number of debug entry points increased.
+  **Why**: As the list of services along a request path increased (we introduced different proxies) the number of debug entry points increased.
-  **Impact**: Reduced ~4 different debug entry points to 1 allowing engineers to more simply access the information they needed.
+  **Impact**: Reduced ~4 different debug entry points to 1, allowing engineers to more efficiently access the information they needed.

 - **What**: Implemented new endpoint that directs traffic to a custom instance of [httpbin](https://httpbin.org/).
-  **Why**: To enable engineers to test specific scenarios and behaviours of different aspects of our overall system.
+  **Why**: To enable engineers to test specific scenarios and behaviours of different aspects of our system.
-  **Impact**: Teams are not only able to debug how various proxies will affect the request flow, but we're able to test areas of our CDN logic we previously were unable to (such as verifying if we're serving stale when expected).
+  **Impact**: Teams are able to debug how different proxies will affect the request flow, and can now test different areas of our CDN logic (such as verifying if we're serving stale when expected).

 - **What**: Defined service contracts ([example](https://gist.github.com/524be67b0b33e8087dd67a5a6af9b3c5)).
-  **Why**: Complex services (especially in technical areas teams were unfamiliar with) could behave like black boxes.
+  **Why**: Complex services (such as in technical areas teams were unfamiliar with) could behave like black boxes.
   **Impact**: Provided service consumers with a clear definition of expectations, enabling teams to better understand what a service would do for them.

 - **What**: Wrote [a guide to HTTP caching](/posts/http-caching/).
   **Why**: As engineers we have a responsibility to understand the platform we write software for.
-  **Impact**: Shared understanding of how to properly utilize HTTP caching directives.
+  **Impact**: Shared understanding of how to properly use HTTP caching directives.

 - **What**: Extended OpsBot Slackbot application with `/oncall` command and generate reports that are dynamically added to incident document in Google Drive.
   **Why**: Seemed like a useful feature to add as part of HackWeek.